Breeding biology and habitat use of King Eiders on the Coastal Plain of Northern Alaska

 Project Lead: Abby Powell

-Collaborator(s): Robert Suydam, Rebecca McGuider (UAF), Laura Phillips (UAF)
+Collaborator(s): Robert Suydam (North Slope Borough), Rebecca McGuire (UAF), Laura Philips (UAF)

 Location: Alaska